 See below for our pick of plants for your green roof with a soil depth of 100mm.

 The little Japanese poppy, Papaver nudicaule, is easy to grow – sow it direct or in modules.
 It’s a short-lived perennial and will self-seed.
-Alternatively, try the pictured orange California poppies (Eschscholzia californica).
+Alternatively, try orange California poppies (Eschscholzia californica).
 Flowers May to June.

 Tougher than it looks, Primula auricula is a mountain dweller.
 It has leathery leaves to withstand rough weather and extremes of heat and cold, and deeper roots than many of its relatives.
 Flowers from March to May.